 Innovation is driving demand for critical materials in the transportation industry.
-Highly engineered metallurgical solutions are needed to increase operating efficiency, lower aircraft weight and improve economics.
-AMG's titanium aluminide is a lightweight aerospace alloy which enables aircraft engines to operate at higher temperatures, reducing carbon emissions and improving fuel consumption.
+AMG's lithium concentrate is in high demand as electric vehicle battery demand continues to grow.
+Highly engineered materials science-based solutions are needed to increase operating efficiency, lower aircraft weight and improve economics.